Tumult Hype Documentation — Elements

 Background Property (Element Inspector)

-Tumult Hype can embed video using the HTML’s native
+Tumult Hype embeds video using HTML’s native

 Buttons are elements which present different appearances when the mouse hovers over them, or when they are clicked or tapped.
 Tumult Hype offers two pre-configured button types, a flat button and a textured button, in its Insert menus.
 Any element can be converted to a button by choosing Edit > Show Button Controls.
 Any button element can be transformed back into a normal element by choosing Edit > Clear All Button States and then choosing Edit > Hide Button Controls.